 There are several different methods of water purification, some are more effective than others.
-The decision on which method to use should take into consideration the likely level of contamination of water at the destination and also whatever is deemed most practical and acceptable to the traveller.
+The decision on which method to use should take into consideration the likely level of contamination of water at the destination and also whatever is deemed most practical and acceptable to the traveller

 The main methods of water purification are:

 Water purified in this way should be cooled and covered to avoid contamination after boiling.

-Filter pore size determines in the main how effective a device will be, although micro-organisms will also adhere to the filter material.
+Filtration traps and removes debris and microorganisms from water.
+Filtration is useful for those who may only have access to brackish water such as rivers and streams, as filters remove debris.
+Filter pore size largely determines how effective a device will be, although micro-organisms will also stick to the filter material.
 Filter pore sizes between 0.1-0.4 µm are usually effective at removing bacteria and parasites but may not adequately remove viruses.

-Filtration combined with chemicals
+Filtration combined with Chemicals